acharist/mern-stack/README.md

 This full stack application is build only for demonstration purposes.
 Application based on MERN stack (Mongo Express React Node).

-At the root of the project are two directories “client” and “server”.
+There are two directories at the root of the project: “client” and “server”.

 Going to the “server”, do:
 ```
 npm install
 ```

-And then:
+After that, go to the "client" directory:
 ```
-npm client-install
+npm install
 ```

-After cloning the repository and installing all the packages, it is necessary in the directory "server" add .env file.
+After cloning the repository and installing all its packages, you need to add the .env file in the "server" directory.
 Next, make the following changes there:
 ```
 SECRET_KEY = secret_key